bioinfokushwaha/Workshop/README.md

 # Workshop
-Materials for the umea workshop
+Materials for the MNNIT workshop